emberjs/website/source/blog/2018-08-27-ember-3-4-released.md

 ---
 title: Ember 3.4 Released
-author: Melanie Sumner, Kenneth Larsen
+author: Melanie Sumner, Kenneth Larsen, David Baker
 tags: Releases, 2018, 3, 3.4
 responsive: true
 ---

 Today the Ember project is releasing version 3.4 of Ember.js, Ember Data, and Ember CLI.
 This release kicks off the 3.5 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

+**NOTE:** Due to some bugs found once people started using the release version of Ember-CLI 3.4, we delayed this blog post while we ironed out issues.
+At this point, things are pretty stable and upgrading should be fine.

 You can read more about our general release process here: